lnfin-it/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

-SOC triage and forensics investigations based on controlled lab datasets.
+SOC triage and forensics investigations based on controlled lab environments.
 Each report is written in a SOC style format with evidence, correlation, determination, IOCs, and recommended response actions.

 ## Featured investigations